ZecKenan/MicroscopeMaster/README.md

 given there.
 For troubleshooting, check out Appendix B in the thesis which you can find under "Description".

 ## For the Developer
-In this thesis, two distinct microcontrollers are used for the microscope (ESP32-CAM) and for the light (ESP32-Dev).
-This
+In this thesis, two separate microcontrollers are used for the microscope (ESP32-CAM) and for the light (ESP32-Dev).
+However, the ESP32-CAM is fully capable of doing these tasks alone.
+Furthermore, the ESP32 has an output voltage of 3.3V.
+An Op-amp should be implemented to enable 12V light sources in order to get dark-field images.
+The illumination system could be improved by automatising it so that it can move in the z-direction.
+Since the cells are living, they naturally move, grow in height, and experience drift.
+To maintain consistent image quality, the light source must adjust accordingly.
+To detect when the light source has to move, a kernel with an arbitrary size could be deployed to transverse through the acquired image and calculate the change in intensity.
+This in turn can be used as training data to train a machine learning algorithm to correlate change in intensity with change in the height of the illumination setup.